 “With more frequent flooding, sea level rise and severe storms predicted for New York City, this work has potential applications for the city’s 520 miles of coastline and beyond,” says Emily Nobel Maxwell, Director of the Conservancy’s New York City program.
 This project will help demonstrate how land management strategies on coastal parklands and natural areas can enhance their resilience to climate change.

 What You Can Do

-In October 2017 hundreds of volunteers will be engaged in re-planting the site.
-Look for volunteer opportunities to help us with this important project.
+Look for upcoming volunteer opportunities to help us with this important project.